m4ma/m4ma-performance/README.md

 ## Requirements
 - R and RStudio
-- Access to the `predped` GitHub repository (email c.tanis@uva.nl for access)
+- Access to the `predped` GitHub repository (email c.c.tanis@uva.nl for access)
-- The m4ma R package containing optimized code
+- The [m4ma](https://github.com/m4ma/m4ma) R package containing optimized code

 The m4ma package can be install from GitHub via devtools: